Conferences and Events

 Manchester - Thursday 30th of March 2017

-The seminar will focus on the particular ways in which a person may have a right to reside, sufficient to claim benefits because of a right of residence which a child they care for has.
+The seminar focused on the particular ways in which a person may have a right to reside, sufficient to claim benefits because of a right of residence which a child they care for has.

 Universal credit: conditionality and sanctions